-Upon request, a print copy of the Daily Crime Log can be made available for inspection at the Campus Security Desk near the main entrance to ICOM.
+Upon request, a print copy of the Daily Crime Log can be made available for inspection at the Campus Security Desk near the main entrance to ICOM at 1401 E. Central Drive in Meridian, Idaho from 8:00 a.am to 5:00 p.m.
+Monday through Friday, excluding holidays.